Help! I'm a Fish: Box office

 Help!
-I'm a Fish, according to distributor Nordisk, was a moderate success in Danish due to the school holiday week when the film's box office increased 240% from the first week to the second.
+I'm a Fish, according to distributor Nordisk, was a moderate success in Denmark during the school holiday week, when the film's box office increased by 240% from the first to the second week.
 In the second week, it grossed $915,945.
 In comparison, Lars von Trier's Dancer in the Dark has grossed $885,020 after six weeks.
 It became the most-watched Danish cinema film of the year, with 335,000 tickets sold during the last 13 weeks of 2000 in 3 ½ weeks alone.
 The film grossed $5.6 million in Denmark against an approximate $18 million budget and became a box-office bomb.

-The film was deemed to have been more successful at the box office in Germany, France, and Finland, where audiences are even more suspicious of non-US animations.
+The film was deemed more successful at the box office in Germany, France, and Finland, where audiences are even more suspicious of non-US animations.

-The UK release of the film opened to a mediocre £81,908 within 157 cinemas.
+The UK release of the film opened to a mediocre £81,908 in 157 cinemas.